 My story continues.
 In many ways, I’ve resumed my pre-ride-off-into-the-sunset life.
 I’m back in the same city, working a similar job and hanging with old friends.
 The reinstatement (of my non-travelling life) is not seen as a setback or a letdown.
 I love this city.
 I’m fortunate to be handed enough work to pay my bills.
 My friends are my foundation.
 This situation offers a comforting familiarity.

-Because I’ll be around for a while (read: more than three months), I decided to empty my storage locker and sort through all the stuff that I tucked away three years ago.
+Because I’ll be staying around for a while (read: more than three months), I decided to empty my storage locker and sort through all the stuff that I tucked away three years ago.
 Back then I figured that I’d deal with it all in the future.
 Well, the future is here.

 As I sort through my possessions, my guiding question is “Do I really need to own this?”
-The general response is “No, no I do not.”
+The general response is “Nope, I do not.”
 In fact, when I root through all this stuff, my overarching reaction is one of disdain.
 I don’t want these objects — collectively they are a barrier from enabling easy movement.
 Each item I reject is somehow a step toward my liberation.
 Adios to the Village People on vinyl.
 Sayonara to my copy of Memoirs of a Geisha.
 Good riddance to each pair of business dress pants.

-AT THE START of the month I took my first real vacation in four years.
+A few weeks ago, I took my first real vacation in four years.
 That might seem like a rather far-fetched claim for a traveller who posts photos of himself on the beaches of India and in the bars of Buenos Aires.
 But I make a distinction between travel and vacation.
 When I’m “travelling” I tend to enter a specific mode — I photograph, I take notes, I document.
 I’m tuned in.
 The endeavour of travel requires energy and attention.
 Vacation, however, is unadulterated escape.
 (And who doesn’t crave a bit of escape from time to time?)